Bachelor of Science (Honours) Brewing and Distilling (BRD) CW108

 - Massive growth in microbreweries with 100 expected by 2025

 Successful brewing and distilling requires the application of both scientific and engineering principles.
-This four year programme, the first undergraduate brewing and distilling programme in Ireland, equips students with the necessary scientific knowledge and instrumentation competencies to work in the brewing and distilling industry.
+This four year course, the first undergraduate brewing and distilling degree in Ireland, equips students with the necessary scientific knowledge and instrumentation competencies to work in the brewing and distilling industry.
 Combined with modules in product development, marketing and regulatory affairs, graduates will be ideally qualified to work in these expanding industries.
-The programme incorporates an industry work placement in Year 3 and a research project in Year 4.
+The course incorporates an industry work placement in Year 3 and a research project in Year 4.

-This is the first programme of its kind in Ireland designed specifically to meet the demands of a growing industry.
+This is the first course of its kind in Ireland designed specifically to meet the demands of a growing industry.

 - Industry-based work placement

-- Access to brewing and distilling facilities as part of the programme
+- Access to brewing and distilling facilities as part of the course.

 What follow-on study opportunities are available?

-Graduates can progress to MSc and PhD programmes at IT Carlow or other third level Institutes or research centres.
+Graduates can progress to MSc and PhD courses at Institute of Technology Carlow or other third level Institutes or research centres.

 What exemptions will I receive?-